DLWK/CTF-Net/README.md

 # CTF-Net
 CTF-Net: Retinal Vessel Segmentation via Deep Coarse-to-Fine Supervision Network
 # Submitted to the ISBI2020
-The code will be relesed in the future https://github.com/Imwangkun/CTF-Net
+The code will be relesed in https://github.com/Imwangkun/CTF-Net
 # Requirement
 * Python3.6
 * PyTorch 0.4